 The host-meta document uses the XRD 1.0 document format as defined by [OASIS.XRD-1.0], which provides a simple and extensible XML-based schema for describing resources.
 This specification defines additional processing rules needed to describe hosts.
-Documents MAY include any XRD element not explicitly excluded.
+Documents MAY include any elements included in the XRD 1.0 schema which are not explicitly excluded by this specification.